Sub-Zero, Wolf, and Cove Stainless Steel and Platinum Cleaning

 To clean stainless steel and platinum:

 - Use a lint-free or microfiber cloth and a stainless steel cleaner to remove any food stains.
+Refer to the Wolf Cleaning Guide and Sub-Zero Cleaning Guide for cleaning product suggestions.

 - Apply a polish to maintain luster and protect the surface from future food stains.